jessitron/git-happens/exercises/moveToBranch.md

 ---

 ## Setup

-### Create a local repository
+Here's a handy repository to clone: https://github.com/jessitron/demoRepo
-If you don't know how, check [these instructions](../init.html)

 ### Make a few commits
-Edit a file, add your changes, and commit.
+Edit a file, add some changes, and commit.
 For instance:

-    touch sharks.txt
-    git add .
+    echo "This is fun -me" >> comments.txt git add comments.txt
-    git commit -m "Created sharks"
+    git commit -m "Added my opinion to comments"

-Repeat a few times.
-End with a commit message like "Halfway through a sticky feature"

 ### Check the graph
 Do this all the time! "git status" and "git log" are your friend.
 Use these